 During the summer months, my favorite first-come campground is Yosemite Creek.
 It's about 4 bumpy miles off the main road, so not many people venture down there.
 You are rewarded with campsites that are far apart from each other and you also have easy access to the Yosemite Falls trailhead.

 Alternatively, you may want to sleep in a real bed.
 Yosemite's got you covered with several different accommodation options.
 There are multiple traditional hotels including several in Yosemite Valley, Wawona, Tuolumne Meadows, and at the White Wolf campground.
 There are also tent cabin options in Curry Village, part of Yosemite Valley.

 I have never stayed at any of these places so I can't make any accurate recommendations.
 A lot of your decision-making process will be influenced by how much you want to spend.
 You've got the historic Ahwahnee Hotel in the Valley where you can shell out as much as $500 a night or the rustic Curry Village tent cabins as low as $25 a night.

 For those looking for a more unique experience, Yosemite offers accommodations at several High Sierra Camps.
 Here, you hike in (usually between 5-8 miles) with your clothes and snacks, and you'll be greeted with a warm bed in a tent cabin and meals served fresh.
 Reservations are required in advance and these visits can be pricey as well.

-Far and away my favorite thing to do in Yosemite is hike.
-Whether you're looking for a short 2-3 miler, an all-day buttkicker or a multi-day backpacking adventure, Yosemite offers it all.
+Far and away my favorite thing to do in Yosemite is to hike.
+Whether you're looking for a short 2-3 miler, an all-day buttkicker, or a multi-day backpacking adventure, Yosemite offers it all.